bl4cktrum/Material-Requirements-Planning/README.md

 ```
 This program takes inputs from a text file.
 Sample usage is shown in the SampleUsage.txt
+When you run the program, it will ask you for the input file and how many weeks you want the logs.
 ```

 Consider the product structure that belongs to a snow shovel.
 The demand and the inventory data provided below: